DNR beginning to clean out hidden bunker used by Wisconsin fugitive

 News At Other State Sites:

-- Senate panel backs Tony Evers' pick to lead state health agency despite concerns from...9 hours ago
+- Evers pick to lead DHS gets Senate committee approval10 hours ago

-- Man Injured in Wood County Tractor vs. Truck Accident14 hours ago
+- Man Injured in Wood County Tractor vs. Truck Accident1 day ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.